saltstack-formulas/template-formula/TOFS_pattern.md

     Params:
       * prefix: pillar prefix to custom ':files_switch'.
 Colons ':'
         are replaced by '/' to be used as directory prefix (<path_prefix>)
-      * files: ordered list of files to look for, with full path
+      * files: ordered list of files to look for
       * default_files_switch: if there's no pillar
         '<prefix>:files_switch' this is the ordered list of grains to use as selector switch of the directories under